sozu-proxy/sozu/doc/design_motivation.md

 # Design Motivation

-This document represent the goals we should have in mind while developing sōzu.
+This document presents the goals we should have in mind while developing sōzu.
 It will inform feature decisions, bugfixes and areas of focus.

 ## Origin